Virtual conferencing & remote consultations

-Guidance, factsheets and tips
+Guidance, factsheets and tips incl new 2022 NHS guidance

 NHS have published a quick step-by-step guide aimed at NHS staff (pdf) which covers practical tips on running a video consultation.
 A similar guide is also available for patients (see the ‘Patient-facing comms’ section of this webpage).

-Pharmacy teams using video consultation should consider:
+Pharmacy teams using remote consultation should consider:

 - the benefits with a strong and reliable WiFi connection;